CMSgov/bcda-static-site/_pages/partially-adjudicated-claims-data.md

 {% endcapture %}

 {% capture a1AccordionContent %}
 Adjudication is Medicare’s process of reviewing and approving claims.
-It involves submission, validation, review, and approval. <a href="{{ '/about.html' | relative_url }}#claims-data-process">Learn more about the claims data process</a>.
+It involves submission, validation, review, and approval. <a href="{{ '/about.html#claims-data-process' | relative_url }}">Learn more about the claims data process</a>.
 {% endcapture %}

 {% capture a2AccordionContent %}